wnchan/tp/docs/team/maj0-0.md

 * Updated the diagrams and description under Model Component section.
 * Under Use-cases, the 'tasks' feature.
 * Updated user stories for assigned tasks.
+* Under implementation section, the tutorial field and list tasks features.

 ## Contributions to team-based tasks
 * Did equal share of tasks assigned.